 Christmas Pretzel Hugs

 Christmas Pretzel Hugs are an easy candy to make in bulk.
-All it takes is pretzels, Hershey kisses, and m&m’s to make the perfect holiday treat.
+All it takes is pretzels, Hershey kisses, and m&ms for the perfect holiday treat.

 Delicious Christmas Pretzel Hugs are just as cute as their name makes them sound.
-The chocolate of the Hershey’s Kisses wraps around the M&M’s like a hug, and using green and red M&M’s makes them look wonderfully Christmas-y.
+The chocolate of the Hershey’s Kisses wraps around the M&M’s like a hug, and using green and red M&M’s makes them look like they were sent down from the North Pole.
+They are festive, they are fun, and they are filled with sweet, salty, chocolaty goodness!

 This is one of the easiest holiday treats you can make.
 Pretzel Hugs are an especially great recipe because you can make so many at once.
 You can even double up the recipe to make them on two baking sheets if you’re making them to share with a big group.